AXSOME ALERT: Bragar Eagel & Squire, P.C. is Investigating Axsome Therapeutics, Inc. on Behalf of Axsome Stockholders and Encourages Investors to Contact the Firm

-Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Axsome Therapeutics, Inc. (“Axsome” or the “Company”) (NASDAQ: AXSM) on behalf of Axsome stockholders.
+NEW YORK, April 27, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Axsome Therapeutics, Inc. (“Axsome” or the “Company”) ( AXSM) on behalf of Axsome stockholders.
 Our investigation concerns whether Axsome has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.